QueNerguy/WikiQuedia/content/I Notes/Dynamics/Kinetics/Inertia - Mass Moment.md

 [^moment1]: Remember that a [moment](Moment) is "_a [force](Force) over a distance_", thus $\vec{\textbf{M}} = \vec{\textbf{r}} \times \vec{\textbf{F}}$.
 As the inertia is a result of a *resulting force*, we can substitute $m \cdot \vec{\textbf{a}}$ for $\vec{\textbf{F}}$, yielding <br>$$\vec{\textbf{M}} = \vec{\textbf{r}} \times m \cdot \vec{\textbf{a}}$$<br>We can once again substitute for $\vec{\textbf{a}}$, because we want to have this equation in terms of a rotation, thus we use<br>$$\vec{\textbf{a}} = \vec{\pmb{\omega}} \times \vec{\textbf{v}} + \vec{\pmb{\alpha}} \times \vec{\textbf{r}}$$A force that causes a rotation moves an object along the arc of the rotation.
 As such the (component of the) force that causes this rotation points **tangent to the path** of the rotation.
 As a result only the [tangential term of the acceleration](Motion%20in%20Normal-Tangent%20Coordinates#Vector%20Form%20for%20Acceleration) ($\vec{\textbf{a}}_t$) is relevant, thus$$\vec{\textbf{a}} = \vec{\textbf{a}}_t = \vec{\pmb{\alpha}} \times \vec{\textbf{r}}$$<br>Substituting this into the equation for the moment $\vec{\textbf{M}}$, we get <br>$$\vec{\textbf{M}} = \vec{\textbf{r}} \times m \cdot \left( \vec{\pmb{\alpha}} \times \vec{\textbf{r}} \right)$$<br>In scalar form we get<br>$$M = \alpha \cdot r^2m$$<br>We can thus define a moment as $M = \alpha \cdot r^2m$.<br>For a single particle with a infinitesimal weight of $dm$, we get $M = \alpha \cdot r^2 dm$.

-[^khan]: Khan Academy, *Rotational Inertia*, US, [link](https://www.khanacademy.org/science/in-in-class11th-physics/in-in-system-of-particles-and-rotational-motion/in-in-rotational-inertia-and-angular-second-law/a/rotational-inertia).
+[^1]: han Academy, *Rotational Inertia*, US, [link](https://www.khanacademy.org/science/in-in-class11th-physics/in-in-system-of-particles-and-rotational-motion/in-in-rotational-inertia-and-angular-second-law/a/rotational-inertia).

 [^c]: A. van Beek, _Formuleboekje_, _Massatraagheid_, 2023, NL, [link](https://www.werktuigbouw.nl/book/default_wb.htm).